jara001/ah-raspi-overlay/README.md

 _Note: The last menu item shows the short hash of current git commit._

 In its default state the overlay automatically selects the first displayed menu item in 5 seconds.
-This countdown is stopped upon pressing on of the buttons, hiding the remaining time:
+This countdown is stopped upon pressing one of the buttons, hiding the remaining time:

 ![Arrowhead Overlay Select mode: < FindServer >...](./doc/screen__findserver_.bmp)

-To control the menu, `LEFT`, `RIGHT` and `OK` keys are used.

 #### Find Server
-When "FindServer" mode is selected, the overlay tries to find proper providers using orchestration in Arrowhead Core.
-This is indicated by following screen:
+When "FindServer" mode is selected, the overlay tries to find appropriate providers using orchestration mechanism in the Arrowhead Core.
+This is indicated by the following screen:

 ![Arrowhead Overlay Finding host...](./doc/screen_finding_host.bmp)

 Orchestration is repeated every 5 seconds.
-In case that orchestration fails (i.e., the overlay is unable to communicate with Orchestrator), a screen with overlay ID is shown:
+In case that orchestration fails (i.e., the overlay is unable to communicate with Orchestrator), a screen with overlay's system ID and 'O.fail' is shown:

 ![Arrowhead Overlay ID: 7 O.fail](./doc/screen_orch_failed.bmp)

 Upon receiving valid provider, barrier software is launched with websocat that sends lap time to the remote server.

-_Note: It is turn to "Local only" mode by holding the `RIGHT` button._
+_Note: It is possible to turn into the "Local only" mode by holding the `RIGHT` button._

 ##### Multiple providers
-When multiple providers are received using orchestration a small menu is shown for user to select the required one:
+When multiple providers are received using orchestration a small menu is shown for the user to select one:

 ![Arrowhead Overlay Use provider: <  scoreapp  >](./doc/screen_select_provider.bmp)

-The controls are same as for the main menu.
+The controls are the same as for the main menu.

 ##### Multiple endpoints
 When multiple endpoints on the selected provider are found, another menu is shown: